 The southern portion of the Inner Great Bear has generally the same assemblage of wildlife species as the more northern regions.
-However both of our possible routes provide us with opportunities (if weather conditions and the sea state permits) to explore portions of the Outer Great Bear as well (see the accompanying map that outlines two options for our route).
+However both of our possible routes provide us with opportunities (if weather conditions and the sea state permits) to explore portions of the Outer Great Bear as well.
 This gives us a greater chance of seeing and photographing coastal Gray Wolves, Sea Otters, Steller Sea Lions and Fin Whales than on a typical northern (and Inner) Great Bear trip.
-But please note that on this trip our chances of encountering a Spirit Bear are lower than in the northern Great Bear trips we run in the late summer and early autumn.
+But please note that on this trip our chances of encountering a Spirit Bear are lower than in the northern Great Bear trips I run in the late summer and early autumn.

 This is a Tour of Exploration!
-The Summer in the Southern Great Bear Super Voyage 2022 is a true tour of photographic exploration.
+The Summer in the Southern Great Bear Super Voyage 2023 is a true tour of photographic exploration.
 We'll explore the inlets, bays and old-growth forest of the spectacular midcoast of British Columbia.
 We'll walk trails and beaches, explore creeks, and search for the unique mix of subject matter that only the Great Bear Rainforest can provide!
 The photographic opportunities on this tour are always absolutely amazing.